nielsboecker/HoloRepository-Core/README.md

 Note: To successfully start the Accessor, you need to provide the relevant configuration in `./HoloStorageAccessor/config.env` (see the sub-component's `README` for more information).

 This will also reflect the current state of the sub-components' `Dockerfile`s.
-To build all images (if they haven't been build already), run:
+To build and start all images (if they haven't been build already), run:
 ```shell
 $ docker-compose --file docker-compose.dev.yml up
 Starting holorepository-core_holorepository-ui-client_1                      ... done